Goldman Sachs fined record $2.9 billion to resolve 1MDB bribery scheme

 Goldman earned $600 million in fees for helping that corporation, 1Malaysia Development Berhad, or 1MDB, raise $6.5 billion to support energy development in Malaysia, officials said in a news conference.
 But much of the money was looted, with some used to buy luxury real estate, yachts and even helped finance the 2013 film “The Wolf of Wall Street.”

 The Malaysian branch of Goldman reached a $3.9 billion settlement with Malaysian prosecutors in July and pleaded guilty to violating federal anti-bribery law in a Brooklyn federal court Thursday.
-Former Malaysia Prime Minister Najib Razak was sentenced to 12 years in prison by a Kuala Lumpur court for money laundering connected with the scandal.
+Former Malaysian prime minister Najib Razak was sentenced to 12 years in prison by a Kuala Lumpur court for money-laundering connected with the scandal.

 Former Republican National Committee deputy finance chair Elliot Broidy also pleaded guilty Tuesday to acting as an unregistered foreign agent, admitting to accepting millions of dollars to secretly lobby the Trump administration on behalf of Malaysian and Chinese interests to drop the Goldman investigation.

 “The U.S. is home to many of the world’s preeminent financial institutions.
-Today’s charges and guilty pleas show the Department of Justice will not hesitate to hold them accountable for harm that they caused here and abroad,” Acting Assistant Attorney General Brian Rabbitt told reporters.
+Today’s charges and guilty pleas show the Department of Justice will not hesitate to hold them accountable for harm that they caused here and abroad,” acting assistant attorney general Brian Rabbitt told reporters.

-Prosecutors have also charged two Goldman bankers and Malaysian businessman Low Taek Jho, in connection with the scheme.
+Prosecutors have also charged two Goldman bankers and Malaysian businessman Low Taek Jho in connection with the scheme.
 One of the bankers, Timothy Leissner, pleaded guilty.
 The other, Roger Ng, has denied the charges.
 Low has also denied wrongdoing.

 Of the $2.9 billion penalty, $1.3 billion will go to the Justice Department; $606 million to Malaysia; $400 million to the U.S. Securities and Exchange Commission; and $154 million to the Federal Reserve.
 The rest will be split among foreign financial regulators in the United Kingdom, Hong Kong and Singapore.